hmo

 Landlords of (HMO’s) should advise their tenants, of the importance of following the hygiene practices, outlined on this page.

 Landlords and building managers should take steps to limit the possibility of transmission and make their tenants feel safer.
-They should be cleaning and disinfecting high-traffic surfaces like front-door handles and elevator buttons, as well as common rooms and laundry rooms.
-They can also station hand-sanitizer around the building, which could be particularly useful with supplies running low in stores.
+They should clean and disinfect high-traffic surfaces like front door handles and elevator buttons, as well as common rooms and laundry rooms.
+They can also station hand sanitizer around the building, which could be particularly useful with supplies running low in stores.

 1. Ventilate kitchens, bathrooms and sitting areas that are shared as much as possible.